 To get the most out of Mediterranean diets, you should minimize the following foods and drinks as much as possible:

-- Dairy or dairy products: such as yogurt, cheese, cream, and their derivatives.
+- Dairy products: such as yogurt, cheese, cream, and their derivatives.

-- Red and processed meats: such as lamb, sausage, beef.
+- Red and processed meats: such as lamb, sausage, and beef.

 - Desserts and sweets: you can replace sweets with fruit.